 Some banks make your FICO® Score available to you for free as a cardholder perk.

-We recommend the Chase Sapphire Preferred® Card, which also offers 5X points on travel purchased through Chase Ultimate Rewards®, 3X points on dining, 2X points on all other travel purchases, one point per dollar spent on all other purchases.
+We recommend checking out our review of the Chase Sapphire Preferred® Card, which also offers 5X points on travel purchased through Chase Ultimate Rewards, 3X points on dining, 2X points on all other travel purchases, and one point per $1 spent on everything else.

 Federal law entitles you to a free annual report from each of the three major reporting agencies.
 However, this doesn’t include a free credit score.